helmutstrasser/bureaucratic/README.md

 ### What the hell?

-Haven direct upload forms in backend forms motivates lazy backend editors to not structure their assets (files).
-There are possibilities to add folders in the uplaod UI but most of the users do not take care of this things.
+Direct upload forms in backend forms motivates lazy backend editors to not structure their assets (files) in a folder structure.
+There are possibilities to add folders in the upload UI but most of the users do not use such features.

 ---